ng-merl/gSOAP/README.txt

 soapcpp2/libgsoap++.a		C++ runtime
-soapcpp2/libgsoapck++.a		C++ runtime with HTTP cookie support soapcpp2/libgsoap.a		C runtime soapcpp2/libgsoapck.a		C runtime with HTTP cookie support
+soapcpp2/libgsoapck++.a		C++ runtime with HTTP cookie support soapcpp2/libgsoapssl++.a	C++ runtime with SSL (HTTPS) support soapcpp2/libgsoap.a		C runtime soapcpp2/libgsoapck.a		C runtime with HTTP cookie support soapcpp2/libgsoapssl.a		C runtime with SSL (HTTPS) support

+SSL support requires OpenSSL 0.9.6 or later.

 Alternatively, you can use the stdsoap2.c[pp] source codes to build your project, see the gSOAP documentation on how to enable HTTP cookies,